-LOS ANGELES, CA. Space Environment Technologies announced the release of its trend-setting public version of the Automated Radiation Measurements for Aerospace Safety (ARMAS) iOS app v3.0 in the Apple Store.
+LOS ANGELES, CALIFORNIA.
+Space Environment Technologies announced the release of its trend-setting public version of the Automated Radiation Measurements for Aerospace Safety (ARMAS) iOS app v3.0 in the Apple Store.

 The ARMAS iOS app supports six user groups with radiation exposure information.
 These groups include vehicle owners with an ARMAS FM7 instrument as well as pilots and crew, business flyers and high mileage frequent flyers who do not use the FM7.
 The interested public in space weather seeking information related to radiation exposure and the curious user not familiar with the radiation environment in an aircraft or space vehicle are also user groups.
 The ARMAS iOS app is available at the Apple App store as a free download.
 Upgrades are managed within the app itself.